MicrosoftDocs/sql-docs/azure-sql/database/resource-limits-vcore-single-databases.md

 ## Hyperscale - serverless compute - Gen 5

-The [serverless compute tier](serverless-tier-overview.md) is currently available on Gen5 hardware only.
+The [serverless compute tier](serverless-tier-overview.md) is currently available on standard-series (Gen5) hardware only.

 > [!NOTE]
 > Serverless compute for the Hyperscale service tier is currently in preview.